 Add vegan butter, peanut butter, sugars and vanilla in a mixing bowl.
 Use a mixer and beat until light and fluffy.
 Add the vanilla and chia seed mixture and beat again until combined.

-In a separate bowl combine the flour, cornstarch, baking soda, baking powder, and salt.
-Add the oatmeal and raisins to the flour and stir to combine.
+In a separate bowl combine the flour, cornstarch, baking soda, baking powder, salt, oatmeal, and raisins to the flour and give it a good stir to combine.